 How to Apply

 We are now accepting applications for Fall 2023.
 The application is here.
 The deadline for Fall 2023 enrollment is April 15, 2023.

 For the 2022-2023 application cycle, the $75 application fee has been waived for all applicants.
 If you have questions about the admissions process, please visit our Frequently Asked Questions page, call the Admissions Office at (415) 565-4623, or send an email to firstname.lastname@example.org.
 If you encounter any technical difficulties with the application process, contact LSAC directly at (215) 968-1393.

 Applicants can check their application status here.
 The Admissions Office will notify applicants if they are missing any documents, as well as when the application and CAS report have been received.

-UC Hastings welcomes applications from students attending other ABA accredited law schools.
+UC Law SF welcomes applications from students attending other ABA accredited law schools.
 Transfer students are quickly integrated into the fabric of the law school community and can participate in on-campus interviewing, pursue a concentration, write on a journal, and take advantage of the myriad opportunities for professional growth in the Bay Area legal community.